-This award recognizes the most outstanding student in Liberal Arts.
+This award recognizes the most outstanding student graduating in the academic year.
 There are two categories: Traditional and Online.
 Each category carries with it a $100 check.
-The purpose of the award is to encourage and recognize students who excell in interdisciplinary studies through both traditional and web-based courses.
-The award is open to any Liberal Arts major.
+The purpose of the award is to encourage and recognize students who excel in interdisciplinary studies through both traditional and web-based courses.
+The award is open to any Liberal Arts/Interdisciplinary Studies major.
 Grade point average and participation in the capstone course are considered.

 Lee Asbill Johnson Endowed Scholarship

 This scholarship provides assistance for any education-related expenses, including but not limited to tuition, books, fees, and room and board for full or part-time majors in the Department of Philosophy and Interdisciplinary Studies.
 Preference will be given to junior- and senior-level students.
 Selection will be based on academic accomplishment, though financial need will be strongly considered.
 The scholarship will be awarded at the end of each spring term for use in the next academic year.

 The Annie L. Harrison Scholarship provides up to $3,000 per academic year and is to be used to provide financial assistance to students who have demonstrated superior scholastic achievement so that they can complete their college education at UALR.

 (Application forms for the Asbill Johnson and Harrison Scholarships can be found here: Â Scholarship Application)

 Owen W. Parker, Sr. and Merrily Parker Endowed Scholarships